adityaNamdev/E-com-NexaHub/README.md

 ## Demo

-This application is deployed on Cyclic Please check it out : [here](https://pear-shark-fez.cyclic.app).
+This application is deployed on Render Please check it out : [here](https://nexahub.onrender.com).

 if you want to see ADMIN panel then login with =>